oracle/truffleruby/doc/user/faq.md

 a single Java method, optimises them together, and emits a single machine code function.
 On Graal, Truffle also provides wrappers for JVM functionality not normally available to Java applications such as code deoptimization.
-TruffleRuby uses this to provide dramatically simpler and faster implementations of Ruby.
+TruffleRuby uses this to provide a dramatically simpler and faster implementation of Ruby.

 ### Where did this code come from?